jake-knerr/cogent/README.md

 #### An app is a hierarchy of components.

-#### A component "owns" a slice of the application state if it is the first component that needs the state, or is the shared parent of the components that need the state.
+#### A component "owns" a slice of the application state if it is the first component that needs the state, or is the first shared parent of the components that need the state.

 "State" is any data used or displayed by the application.